Behea, Bihar: Economy

+Bihiā mills

+In the late 19th century, the town became best known for an important agricultural invention: the iron roller sugar mill.
+Invented in 1874 by Messrs.
+Thomson and Mylne of the Bihiā Estate, these bullock-powered mills were a significant improvement over the crude machines then in use.
+The "Bihiā mills" became immensely popular across the region, establishing the town as a center of local industry and innovation.

 The main occupations are agriculture and commerce.
 Behea is in a fertile agricultural area where the main crops are wheat and rice.
 Farmers are independent land owners who raise their own cattle and crops.
 A small number of Zamindars (landlords) rent their farms to others.
 The main water source for irrigation is a tributary of the Ganga river.

 Of the total land area in Bihiya sub-district, 71.92% is under cultivation; of the cultivated area, 63.91% is irrigated.

 Small-scale industries include an asbestos factory and brick-making.

 Behea is a business hub for small-scale traders, who mainly collect agricultural products from farmers to sell elsewhere.
 Power shortages constrict Behea's economic potential.

 The commercial district is the Raja Bazaar on Station Road, which includes shopping complexes such as the Jagdamba Market.
 Jewelry shops dominate the district.

 According to the 2011 Census of India, the main three commodities manufactured in the town of Bihiya are bamboo products, brooms, and biscuits.

-Education

-+2 High School, Behea, Mahathin Maa College, H D College Bihiya, Girija Devi Polytechnic College, Gautam public school, Jawahar Navodaya Vidyalaya, Don Bosco Academy, Cambridge Public School, Gyanodaya, Gurukul Gyan Niketan, Vivekanand public school and many more educational institutions are present.